BILL'S* STORY - MEN HURT TOO

 Please pray for me that I will continue to live this path of righteousnessespecially so that we can meet.

-Within my innermost being I want to attain
+Within my innermost being I want to attain eternal life in Heaven.

 I have an adopted son and am trying my best to bring him up living as how Jesus Christ would like us to.